RyotaUshio/obsidian-pdf-plus/README.md

 ### Annotating PDF files

 Annotate PDF files with highlights just by linking to text selection.
+You can easily copy links to selections using color palette in the toolbar.
+See the "Color palette" section for the details.

 - **Highlight backlinks in PDF viewer**: In the PDF viewer, any referenced text will be highlighted for easy identification.
   - By default, all backlinks are highlighted.
 However, there is an option that allows you to highlight only backlinks with colors specified in the link text (see below).